A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Validation of Methodology in 1-Dimensional Setting with Diffusion Demand

 where $x$ is the initial inventory level, and $y_j$ is the amount ordered at time $\tau_j$.
 The goal is to minimize the expected total discounted cost, where costs are continuously discounted over time.
 Putting this all together, the total expected discounted cost is given by

 where the cost functions $f(\cdot)$ and $c(\cdot)$ are as defined in Section~\ref{sec:mathmodel}.

 The problem parameters for the one-dimensional test problem are listed in Table~\ref{tab:lowtestbed}.
 The hyperparameter configuration for this example was determined empirically.
 The terminal time is $T=0.8$, and the number of time intervals is $N=200$.
 The batch size is $K=1250$.
 For the neural-network architecture, the hidden layers have width 250, and we use four hidden layers with ELU activation functions in this one-dimensional example.
 During training, we use learning rates $10^{-3}$, $10^{-4}$, and $10^{-5}$ consecutively, each for 5000 iterations, to achieve high accuracy.
-The penalties are $10^2$, $10^4$, and $2\cdot10^5$, also for 5000 iterations each, and the cost scaling parameter is set to $\kappa=1.0$ (no scaling).
-The primitives of the reference policy are $\lambda=0.4$ {and $\Phi$ is lognormal with mean 2.0 and variance 1.0.} Figure~\ref{fig:value-gradient} shows that the neural-network approximations determined via our numerical procedure are close to the exact solutions for the optimal value function and its derivative in the one-dimensional setting.
+The penalties are $10^2$, $10^4$, and $2\cdot10^5$, also for 5000 iterations each, and the cost scaling parameter is set to $\kappa=1.0$, {i.e., no scaling}.
+The primitives of the reference policy are $\lambda=0.4$ {and $\Phi$ is lognormal with mean 2.0 and variance 1.0.} Figure~\ref{fig:value-gradient} shows that the neural-network approximations determined via our numerical procedure are close to the exact solutions for the optimal value function and its derivative in the one-dimensional setting. {The exact solutions are computed using the expressions in \cite{sulem1986solvable}.}

 \end{appendix}